marianpiatkowski/ABAPInEmacs/README.md

 ## Introduction

-This package intends to create a complete ABAP development environment in Emacs.
-It should support the following functions:
+This project implements a Emacs plugin which allows to access development artifacts like reports, classes, interfaces etc. of a ABAP system.
+It uses the ABAP Development Tools (ADT) HTTP protocol to access the ABAP workbench functionality.
+Currently, the following commands are provided by this
+package:

 - Retrieve (Pull) source from ABAP server
 - Offline edit